Antares’ John Martin and David Brackett Nurtured the Middle Market’s Largest Lender Through Competitive Sale, Scoring Dealmakers of the Year

 Brackett and Martin, who have worked together since 1982, founded Antares Capital, sold it to GE Capital and worked to sell Antares to CPPIB.
 “Actually, our core team has been together since 1996 and the senior leaders have worked together for 25 plus years, which is unheard of today,” says Martin.

 Despite not knowing what new ownership would bring, virtually every single sponsor client agreed to the transfer of Antares’ agencies--a vote of confidence in the firm’s ability to work under new ownership.
 Sponsors trusted that Antares could seamlessly manage multi-million-dollar bank loan syndicates to their borrowers during the transition.
 The loans and agencies transfer took five weeks, during which Antares continued to sign up new deals.
 The Antares platform did not miss a single borrower request during that time.
 The firms lent on deals to middle-market clients including ABRY Partners, CCMP, GTCR, H.I.G.
 Capital and Ontario Teachers’ Pension Plan, among others.
 “The sale process could have taken a lot of turns, and we are very fortunate because it’s working out great to be partnered with CPPIB,” says Brackett.
-For more on Anatares, see our Q&A with Brackett.
+For more on Anatares, see our Q&A and video interview with Brackett.
 Also, see our video interview with Anatares senior managing director Chet Zara.